How Can we Protect our Children from Sexual Abuse?

 - Where possible, invest in a Nanny Cam.

 - When Nanny hunting, I personally prefer to conduct an interview with my son present.
 This way I can see how the potential Nanny will respond to his cries or laughter or behaviour.
 I find this very useful in selecting a Nanny.
 Children have a way of being drawn to “nice” people.
 But the main reason is I get to see those who visibly cannot stand children.
 Some won’t even flinch when the child cries.
 Instantly eliminate those.

 - Teach your child early not to talk to, follow, accept anything from strangers, or enter a stranger’s car EVER!
 The only exception is if YOU as the parent authorize this.
 My mother taught us that before we ate anything from anyone, except school or at grandma’s that we had to seek her permission first!
 If we disobeyed, we were disciplined!
 We thought she was too fussy but now I am so grateful for all that fuss.

 - For younger children, always have someone with your child at all times, even if you are sending a driver or taxi to pick your child from school.

 - Send a Nanny to go along as well.
 If being dropped by a school bus, have someone you trust waiting for your child at the drop off point.
 If they are to walk home, then please organize for someone you trust to be with them.

 Children are precious and vulnerable.
-If any one of us sees or notices a child is hurt, the last thing we should do is remain quiet.
+If anyone of us sees or notices a child is hurt or going through sexual abuse, the last thing we should do is remain quiet.
 We must break the silence and raise the alarm.
 This could be your child.
 Would you want your child hurting in silence?